-The Oklahoma Almanac, published by the Oklahoma Department of Libraries from 1981 to 2018, and was formerly known as the Directory of Oklahoma, has been called the “accepted information authority” on the state since 1907.
+The Oklahoma Almanac was published by the Oklahoma Department of Libraries from 1981 to 2018, and was formerly known as the Directory of Oklahoma.

 Similar to other state’s Blue Books, the Almanac includes information on Oklahoma’s state agencies, and the executive, judicial, and legislative branches of government.

 The Almanac also includes election results, county statistics, a tourism section, a wildlife and nature section, Oklahoma history, federal government contacts, lists of Oklahoma museums and statewide associations, and more.

 Learn more about our state—its past, as well as its present.

 Oklahoma Almanac has been published by the ODL since 1981.
 It is the foremost source on the state, including state government information, election results, county statistics, education and commerce information, as well as a wildlife & nature.